-1. Title the map as "Section 6(f)(3) Boundary Map."
-2. Include the name of the park, site or project.
-3. Include a north arrow.
-4. Provide a signature and date on the map by the individual authorized in the resolution.
-5. Include the date of map preparation.
-6. Clearly indicate dimensions of the project area with measurements in feet on each side to effectively illustrate the area that will be under Section $6(f)(3)$ protection.
-The map needs to indicate entrance/access point(s).
-7. If applicable, identify any pre-existing uses (buildings/non-outdoor recreation facilities) that do not support outdoor recreation and that should be excluded from 6(f) protection.
+- 1. Title the map as "LWCF Boundary Map." - 2.
+Include the name of the park, site or project. - 3.
+Include a north arrow. - 4.
+Provide a signature and date on the map by the individual authorized in the resolution. - 5.
+Include the date of map preparation. - 6.
+Clearly indicate dimensions of the project area with measurements in feet on each side to effectively illustrate the area that will be under Section 6(f)(3) protection.
+The map needs to indicate entrance/access point(s). - 7.
+If applicable, identify any pre-existing uses (buildings/non-outdoor recreation facilities) that do not support outdoor recreation and that should be excluded from 6(f) protection.
 Include the square footage of the non-supporting facility or area footprint.
-Subtract this square footage from the total square feet of the area to be protected under 6(f).
-8. If applicable, include any area or resource upon which the project is dependent, even if the area/resource was not included in the project scope.
+Subtract this square footage from the total square feet of the area to be protected under 6(f). - 8.
+If a pplicable, include any area or resource upon which the project is dependent, even if the area/resource was not included in the project scope.
 An example of this would be an existing parking lot that provides the sole access to a picnic area that is being developed with a LWCF grant.
-The parking lot would need to be included in the 6(f) boundary and its footprint added to the total square footage.
-9. If applicable, indicate any outstanding rights and interest in the area, including easements, deed/lease restrictions, reversionary interests, rights-of-way, utility corridors, potential mortgages, etc. 10 .
-Indicate adjacent street names, bodies of water and any other features that could be used as identifying landmarks.
-11 .
-If applicable, indicate any areas under lease with term of at least 25 years remaining on the lease.
-12 .
-Indicate assessor's parcel number(s).
-13 .
+The parking lot would need to be included in the 6(f) boundary and its footprint added to the total square footage. - 9.
+If applicable, indicate any outstanding rights and interest in the area, including easements, deed/lease restrictions, reversionary interests, rights-of-way, utility corridors, potential mortgages, etc. - 10.
+Indicate a djacent street names, bodies of water and any other features that could be used as identifying landmarks. - 11.If applicable, indicate any areas under lease with term of at least 25 years remaining on the lease. - 12.
+Indicate assessor's parcel number(s). - 13.
 Provide the latitude and longitude of the project entrance.
-14 .
-Indicate the location of the development/renovation project in relation to existing facilities, if applicable.
-15 .
-Convert the total square footage to acreage and indicate total acreage within the 6(f)(3) boundary.
-The acreage identified on the boundary map must be consistent with the acreage identified in question 15 on the application form.
+Use decimal degrees (ex: 38.5573/-92.15260) - 14.
+Indicate the location of the development/renovation project in relation to existing facilities, if a pplicable. - 15.
+Convert the total square footage to a creage and indicate total a creage within the 6(f)(3) boundary.
+The a creage identified on the boundary map must be consistent with the a creage identified in question 15 on the application form.